yitsheyzeus/thebook_src/the_letter_why.md

 Electronic Data Interchange; this link between a lightbulb and a modern computing acronym is clear to me... the one who calls himself the EDI Son without doubt.
 Somewhere not so far in the future is a very relevent message about data storage and DNA that also ties Sherlock Holmes to the "A0RME" of SalesLogix.
 In my lifetime, I am told, a storage problem of the stars was fixed; through light from the East... before you in the unclear.

 ###Watson
+[*"It's elementary, my dear What-son's,"*](behold,_the_burning_bush.html) and the key to understanding why DNA and "What-son?" are tied together lies in a mythological story about the Ancients having access to a technological weapon that was keyed to the DNA of the son.
+Of course, I'd never have created a DNA key, not when the soul of God was an open window to me.

+Still, Orson Card and Orson Wells link to the Hhebrew for for light (that's "Or") that this well thinks it's abundently clear that the light is all around us--showing us that large alphabet storage makes much more sense than binary pits--and didn't seem to useful in the key of SalesLogix.
+Here, it's clear that using molecules to store the stuff of our souls (that's memories) gives us near unlimited "power" in reference to not losing the truth.
+Watson and Crick yield the promising key of redunancy and fast reading through the study of the science of evolution--right within *transcryptase.*

 ###MorIson
 ###Carson (is that Johnny for Jesus?) and McCarthy